lesliewilson1/SBA_320H_React_Web_Application_Project/README.md

 ## 📎About
 A playful React app that lets users submit any question and receive a randomly generated piece of advice from the [Advice Slip API](https://api.adviceslip.com).
-Designed with clean UI logic, dynamic styling, and modular components.
-Visit the app **[here]**(https://askleslie.netlify.app/).
+Designed with clean UI logic, dynamic styling, and modular components. **Visit the app [here](https://askleslie.netlify.app/).**

 ---